Elemanor/astro/src/content/services/bench-footing-vs-underpinning.md

 ---
-title: "Bench Footing vs Underpinning Toronto | Basement Lowering Cost Guide"
+title: Bench Footing vs Underpinning Toronto | Basement Lowering Cost Guide
-subtitle: "Compare Underpinning Cost Toronto vs Bench Pinning for Basement Lowering"
+subtitle: Compare Underpinning Cost Toronto vs Bench Pinning for Basement Lowering
-seo_title: "Bench Footing vs Underpinning Toronto | Basement Underpinning Cost Comparison"
+seo_title: Bench Footing vs Underpinning Toronto | Basement Underpinning Cost Comparison
+description: >-
-description: "Complete guide comparing bench footing and underpinning for basement lowering.
+  Complete guide comparing bench footing and underpinning for basement lowering.
   Understand space loss, real costs, engineering differences, and which method is right for your Toronto home.
-Honest expert comparison with real calculations."
+Honest expert comparison with real calculations.
-type: "service"
+type: service
-url: "/services/bench-footing-vs-underpinning/"
+url: /services/bench-footing-vs-underpinning/
 related_services:
-  - title: "Foundation Underpinning"
+  - title: Foundation Underpinning
-    url: "/services/foundation-underpinning"
+    url: /services/foundation-underpinning
-    description: "Full basement lowering with no space loss"
+    description: Full basement lowering with no space loss
-    image: "/images/foundation-underpinning.jpg"
+    image: /images/foundation-underpinning.jpg
-  - title: "Underpinning Process Guide"
+  - title: Underpinning Process Guide
-    url: "/services/underpinning-process-guide"
+    url: /services/underpinning-process-guide
-    description: "Detailed week-by-week underpinning process"
+    description: Detailed week-by-week underpinning process
-    image: "/images/underpinning-process.jpg"
+    image: /images/underpinning-process.jpg
-  - title: "Basement Waterproofing"
+  - title: Basement Waterproofing
-    url: "/services/basement-waterproofing"
+    url: /services/basement-waterproofing
-    description: "Essential protection for any basement lowering"
+    description: Essential protection for any basement lowering
-    image: "/images/basement-waterproofing.jpg"
+    image: /images/basement-waterproofing.jpg
 sections:
-  - title: "Understanding Your Basement Lowering Options"
+  - title: Understanding Your Basement Lowering Options
-    content: |
+    content: >
-      When you want to increase basement ceiling height in Toronto, two methods dominate: bench footing and underpinning.
+      When you want to increase basement ceiling height in Toronto, two methods
+      dominate: bench footing and underpinning.
 While both create more headroom, they work completely differently, cost differently, and deliver different results.
 Understanding these differences helps you make the right choice for your home and budget.

       The confusion is understandable - both involve digging in your basement.
       Both create more height.
 Both require engineering.
 But that's where similarities end.
 One gives you full floor space, the other doesn't.
 One costs more, the other saves money.
 One takes weeks, the other months (unless you hire us - we do both in under 5 weeks).

       Let's clear up the confusion with real explanations, actual measurements, and honest comparisons.
-  - title: "What is Basement Underpinning Toronto?"
+  - title: What is Basement Underpinning Toronto?
-    content: |
+    content: >
       ### The Full Floor Space Solution - Professional Underpinning Toronto

       Basement underpinning Toronto means digging below your existing foundation walls to create new, deeper footings.
 As experienced underpinning contractors Toronto, we literally rebuild your foundation from underneath, maintaining your full basement square footage while gaining ceiling height through professional foundation underpinning.

       **How Underpinning Works:**

       1. Excavate in 3-4 foot sections along walls

       2. Pour new concrete footings below old ones

       3. Fill gap between old and new foundation

       4. Repeat around entire perimeter

       5. Excavate interior and pour new floor

       **The Result:**

       - Full ceiling height wall-to-wall

       - No lost floor space

       - Original basement square footage maintained

       - Clean, vertical walls throughout

       - Maximum property value increase

       **Visual Example:**

       ```

       BEFORE:                    AFTER UNDERPINNING:

       Grade ————————————         Grade ————————————
            |          |               |          |
            |  6 feet  |               |          |